mreed4/advent-21-compressed-fm/README.md

 Prebuilt HTML and CSS.
 Again built using vanilla JavaScript.
 Here I used Google to find a workable solution to the main functionality of the challenege.
+I also implemented some perceived UX improvments, e.g. disabling user select.